jeromefellus-sekoia/meshroom/docs/tutorial.md

 In Meshroom's spirit, users may have already shared products definitions via, say, github.com, so you can browse publicly shared meshroom repos for products of interest to build your mesh.

 Imagine we want to incorporate a Sekoia.io SOC platform tenant into our mesh.
-We can leverage the existing definitions from https://github.com/jeromefellus-sekoia/meshroom/tree/master/example/products/sekoia, by simply copying the subdirectory to our project's `products/` folder.
+We can leverage existing definitions from [https://github.com/jeromefellus-sekoia/meshroom/tree/master/example/products/sekoia](https://github.com/jeromefellus-sekoia/meshroom/tree/master/example/products/sekoia), by simply copying the subdirectory to our project's `products/` folder.

-Happily, the sekoia product contains `@pull` hooks, allowing us to gather the whole set of integration available between Sekoia.io and 3rd-party products from Sekoia's official integrations catalog (here, so-called intake formats and playbook actions).
+Happily, the sekoia product contains `@pull` hooks, allowing us to gather from Sekoia's official catalog the whole set of integrations available between Sekoia.io and 3rd-party products (here, so-called intake formats and playbook actions).
 Calling

 ```bash
 meshroom pull sekoia
 ```

-yields us dozen of new products with their own capabilities to the extent of what Sekoia.io can interop with.
-You'd probably need to gather and pull more product knowledge to enrich those 3rd-party product definitions and reach a sufficiently large and accurate capabilities graph to start instanciating a mesh from it.
+yields dozen of new products along with their own capabilities to the extent of what Sekoia.io can interop with.
+You'd probably need to gather and pull more product knowledge to enrich those 3rd-party product definitions and reach a sufficiently large and accurate capabilities graph to start instantiating a mesh from it.

 ### 2. Integrate your product

 This tutorial assumes we're a vendor of a new product that didn't get a meshroom definition yet.
-So let's create it from scratch, or better, using one of the provided product capabilities templates, found under https://github.com/jeromefellus-sekoia/meshroom/tree/master/meshroom/templates/product
+So let's create it from scratch, or better, using one of the provided product capabilities templates, found under [https://github.com/jeromefellus-sekoia/meshroom/tree/master/meshroom/templates/products](https://github.com/jeromefellus-sekoia/meshroom/tree/master/meshroom/templates/products)

 ```bash
 meshroom create product myedr --from edr